GraalVM Native Build Tools - for Maven

 You are done!
 Congratulations, you are now successfully connected to a remote host in Oracle Cloud!

 Next, open a Terminal within VS Code.
 The Terminal enables you to interact with the remote host.
-A terminal can be opened in VS Code via the menu: Terminal > New Terminal, as shown below.
+A terminal can be opened in VS Code via the menu: Terminal > New Terminal.

 Note on the Development Environment

-You will use GraalVM Enterprise 22 as the Java environment for this lab.
-GraalVM is a high performance JDK distribution from Oracle built on the trusted and secure Oracle Java SE.
+You will use Oracle GraalVM for JDK 24 as the Java environment for this lab.
+Oracle GraalVM is an advanced JDK with ahead-of-time Native Image compilation built on the trusted and secure Oracle Java SE.

 java -version